 The Experience of Solving Problems

 Viewed through the context of structure, complete stories focus on the process of solving a problem.
-The Main Character grants the audience a way into that experience and affords them the opportunity firsthand to see how things work out.
+The Main Character gives the audience a way into that experience and affords them the opportunity firsthand to see how things work out.
 In short, the audience becomes this character.
 However, certain structural choices within a story can make it difficult for a portion of the audience to connect directly with the Main Character.
 These somewhat unintended consequences arise as a result of how the central character thinks.

 Linearity is from Mars, Holism is from Venus